 The new classroom building is located near the Charles F. Deiss Lodge, the heart of the Field Station.
 The lecture hall has a view up the South Boulder valley at the high peaks region of the Tobacco Root Mountain range.

-The Station is 11 miles from the Post Office and gas station in Cardwell.
-MT.
+The Station is 11 miles from the Post Office and gas station in Cardwell MT.
 Driving five miles south of Cardwell on Montana Hwy 359, which we call the "Big Oil," takes one to the South Boulder Road.
-This road (also known as the "Little Oil," or Forest Road 107) is paved for the first three miles, and the final three-mile segment to the Station is gravel and dirt, which was significantly improved by Madison County in 1999.
-A left turn from the South Boulder Road toward Pony and Harrison, across the new South Boulder bridge and up the hill, and you're driving into the Field Station.
+This road (also known as the "Little Oil," or Forest Road 107) is paved for the first three miles, and the final three-mile segment to the Station is gravel and dirt.
+A left turn from the South Boulder Road toward Pony and Harrison, across the new South Boulder bridge and up the hill, and you’re driving into the Field Station.

 Whitehall, the "big city" where students may choose to spend Saturday evening, is 18 miles away, and has a population of about 1500.